shplok/sionna_rt_jamming/README.md

 2. Ensure that only "Import Buildings" is selected
 3. Unselect "Import as Single Object"
 4. Create floor plane mesh that stretches all of the buildings and assign a material to it -- Make sure Floor has Background Surface set to a bright value
-5. Ensure all materials are assigned to objects
+5. Ensure all materials are assigned to objects [Materials List](https://nvlabs.github.io/sionna/rt/api/radio_materials.html#sionna.rt.ITURadioMaterial)
 6. Set up the scene viewport shading to see materials correctly

 ### Step 3: Export to Mitsuba XML